Reinforcement Learning for Durable Algorithmic Recourse: Reinforcement learning Solution

 \subsection{Training of the Recourse Recommender Policy}

 The recourse recommender policy $\phi$ is trained in a simplified environment derived from the setting introduced earlier.
 The state at time $t$ is defined as $s_t = (x_t^{\text{F}}, g)$, where $x_t^{\text{F}}$ is the feature vector of a single candidate and $g$ a target score.
 The action is the counterfactual feature vector $a_t = x_t^{\text{CF}}$.
+Although the deployment setting of the policy remains unchanged, with respect to the setting presented in Section \ref{sec:simulation2}, the POMDP used for training is modified to pursue a different objective, which is achieving a predefined target score, and to focus exclusively on a single candidate, which is sufficient for the intended task.
+This reduction significantly lowers the computational burden.

 Training proceeds over multiple episodes.
 At the start of an episode, a goal score $g$ is sampled such that $M(x_0^{\text{F}}) < g$.
 At each step, the agent proposes a recommendation $x_t^{\text{CF}}$, which the candidate attempts to implement.
 Each recommendation has validity $T=1$, meaning candidates reapply at every step.
 The episode terminates when $M(x_t^{\text{F}}) \ge g$ or a maximum number of steps is reached.